-How you deal with the big question is a personal choice and depends on your individual children on what approach you feel best.
-It doesn’t matter what method you choose for your own child for me the most important thing is to respect the way other people have chosen to handle the question.
-Every family has different traditions and every family does Christmas differently.
+How you deal with THE BIG question about Father Christmas / Santa is a personal choice.
+Different approaches will work better for different children.
+It doesn’t matter which method you choose for your own child.
+The most important thing is to respect the way other people have chosen to handle the question, after all we all have different family traditions.

 There are some lovely ways to tell older children the truth in a gentle way.
-A popular way to break the news is to invite the child to become part of the Christmas magic and help create elf on the shelf antics for younger siblings, help choose and wrap the Christmas presents and be part of the big secret.
+A popular way to break the news is to invite the child to become part of the Christmas magic by helping to create elf on the shelf antics for younger siblings, help choosing and wrapping the Christmas presents and being part of the big secret.

 In our family the elves and Father Christmas are a huge deal.
-Growing up we were never told “the truth” we got to an age where we just knew but my mother would always react with mock horror if we ever suggested otherwise.
-Even now as adults if we ask where a certain stocking present was bought my Mum will reply “I don’t know Father Christmas brought that one”.
+Growing up we were never told “the truth” we got to an age where we just knew.
+My mother continued to react with mock horror if we ever suggested we didn’t believe.
+Even now we are adults, if we ask where a certain stocking present was bought my Mum will reply “I don’t know Father Christmas brought that one”.

-We decided to take the same approach, we have two children with Autism so breaking the news to our eldest would also mean breaking the news to his younger siblings and cousins as he cannot understand keeping the secret and would tell them which is unfair on them.
-I didn’t want to be put in the position of being confronted by a younger child saying the eldest had said I told him it wasn’t real as that would be difficult for everyone.
+We decided to take the same approach.
+Two of our children have Autism so breaking the news to our eldest, George, would also mean breaking the news to his younger siblings and cousins.
+He cannot understand keeping the secret and would tell the others, spoiling their magic.
+I also didn’t want to be put in the awkward position of being confronted by a younger child saying George had said I told him it wasn’t real.

 Another point to consider before you answer the big question is a lot of children get to an age where they have pretty much worked it out for themselves but don’t want it to end.
-A lot of the time when they ask the first time they are wanting you to dismiss their suspicions for a little longer at least.
-I would be very certain that your child does actually want to know and I would always wait until they ask rather than proactively telling them when we think it is time.
+Often when they ask the first time they are wanting you to dismiss their suspicions, for a little longer at least.
+I would be very certain that your child does actually want to know the truth and I would always wait until they ask rather than proactively telling them when we think it is time.

-As they get older I discourage them from discussing it at school and explain everyone has different beliefs, I did find though that as they got older they naturally stop talking about Father Christmas at school anyway.
+As my children get older I discourage them from discussing it at school and explain everyone has different beliefs.
+I did find that as they got older they naturally stop talking about Father Christmas at school anyway.